Manu’s Menu

 Dough

-1. Put all the ingredients in the bowl of an electric mixer fitted with a hook attachment (or just knead it all by hands).
-Put the mixer on and slowly add enough water to obtain a smooth and pliable dough.
+1. Put all the ingredients into the bowl of an electric mixer fitted with a hook attachment (or knead everything by hand).
+Turn the mixer on and slowly add enough water to obtain a smooth, pliable dough.

-2. Make it into a ball, wrap it in cling wrap and let it rest for 1 hour.
+2. Shape the dough into a ball, wrap it in cling wrap, and let it rest for 1 hour.

 Ricotta Filling

-1. Put all the ingredients (apart from the chocolate chips) in the bowl af an electric mixer fitted with a whisk attachment and whisk for a couple of minutes, until the sugar dissolves.
+1. Put all the ingredients except the chocolate chips into the bowl of an electric mixer fitted with a whisk attachment and whisk for a couple of minutes until the sugar dissolves.

 2. Add the chocolate chips and mix.